xpack/xmake-js/doc/cli/xmake-build.md

 This command expects an `xmake.json` file in the CWD, to define the build configurations.

-A build configuration is a triplet (target, profile, toolchain).
+A **build configuration** is a triplet (target, profile, toolchain).

-For each configuration, `xmake build` creates a subfolder in the CWD, named `build/target-profile-toolchain`.
+For each configuration, `xmake build` creates a subfolder in the CWD, named `build/name-target-profile-toolchain`.

 If multiple names are defined for target/profile/toolchain, a matrix of configurations is constructed.

-All names must be letters, dashes, or digits.
+All names must be letters, hyphens, or digits.
 When used to create paths, all letters are converted to lowercase.

 After generating the build folders, the native builder (like `make`)